hakavlad/nohang/README.md

 ### Solutions

 - Use of [earlyoom](https://github.com/rfjakob/earlyoom).
-This is the simple OOM preventer written in C
+This is a simple OOM preventer written in C.
 - Use of nohang.
-This is advanced OOM preventer written in Python.
+This is an advanced OOM preventer written in Python.

 ### Some features